 As stated in the act to provide for the administration of the State Veterinary College: "The State Veterinary College, established by chapter 153 of the laws of 1894 shall be known as the New York State Veterinary College.
 The object of the said Veterinary College shall be: to control investigations as to the nature, prevention, and cure of all diseases of animals, including such as are communicable to man and such as cause epizootics among live stock; to investigate the economical questions which will contribute to the more profitable breeding, rearing, and utilization of animals; to produce reliable standard preparations of toxins, antitoxins, and other productions to be used in the diagnosis, prevention, and cure of diseases, and in the conducting of sanitary work by approved modern methods; and to give instruction in the normal structure and function of the animal body, in the pathology, prevention, and treatment of animal diseases, and in all matters pertaining to sanitary science as applied to live stock and correlatively to the human family."

 The New York State Veterinary College was therefore founded to raise the standard of veterinary investigation and instruction to the level of the most recent advances in biology and medicine.
 According to the thirteenth census of the United States (1910), the number of farm animals in the State, exclusive of poultry and pet animals, was 6,572,000 with a value of \$238,282,000.
 This gives some idea of the great financial interest at stake in the matter of live stock.
-The Year Book of the United States Department of Agriculture for 1916 gives the value of the live stock in the United States exclusive of poultry and pet animals at \$6,685,020,000.
+For the United States, the value in live stock is approximately \$5,138,486,000.
+This calls for all that learning and skill can do to foster this great industry.

 Another consideration is that the normal, permanent fertilization of the soil is dependent upon the live stock kept, and that where there is a deficiency of animals, the productiveness of the land is steadily exhausted; therefore, the health and improvement of animals and the fostering of animal industry lie at the very foundation of our national wealth.
 Another and no less potent argument for the higher standard of veterinary education is its influence on the health of the human race.
 With a long list of communicable diseases which are common to man and beast, it is to the last degree important that measures for the extinction of such contagion in our live stock should receive the best attention of the most highly trained experts.